gorakshnath7/weather-today/README.md

 * icons displaying current and forecasted weather conditions,
 * warnings for any uv index rating greater than 3 or wind speeds in excess of 70 km/hr

-Cities that are previously searched are listed as a "Previous Search" and can information on those cities can be refreshed by clicking on that city name.
+Cities that are previously searched are listed as a "Previous Search" and users can readily update information on those cities can be refreshed by clicking on that city name.

 ## Technology Used

-This application searches and retrieves data from openweathermap.org through an API.
+This application uses HTML, JavaScript and CSS to render an application with a weather search function.
+The search retrieves and presents data from openweathermap.org through an API.
+Cities that have been searched are stored in local storage for future reference.

 ## Mock-Up